 Kuya Silver is subject to the usual risks associated with a junior mineral exploration company conducting business internationally and competes for access to financing, specialized third party service providers and human capital against other exploration companies, some of whom may be better capitalized.
-While Kuya Silver has been successful in raising financing in the past, the construction and commissioning of a processing plant, tailings storage facility and related infrastructure, and commencement of underground mining, if considered appropriate moving forward, will require substantial additional financing that is not guaranteed.
+While Kuya Silver has been successful in raising financing in the past, commencement of underground mining, toll-milling (i.e., processing ore at a third-party mill into saleable concentrate) prior to construction and/or construction and commissioning of a processing plant, tailings storage facility and related infrastructure, if considered appropriate moving forward, will require substantial additional financing that is not guaranteed.